openhab/openhab-docker/README.md

 and put your scripts into that directory.
-This can be done by either using a volume mount (see the examples above) or creating your own images which inherit from the offical ones.
+This can be done by either using a volume mount (see the examples above) or creating your own images which inherit from the official ones.

 ### Show the contents of the runnig docker image